szaimen/Nextcloud-NAS-Guide/docs/tpm2.md

 sidebar_label: TPM2 unlocking & Secure GRUB
 ---

-In order to automatically unlock the encrypted root partition, you need to setup TPM2 unlocking during boot.
+In order to automatically unlock the encrypted root partition, you need to set up TPM2 unlocking during boot.
 Additionally, you will secure your GRUB (bootloader) with a password.

 :::note
 The abbreviation `CLI` will be used from now on in this guide (as synonym for controlling your server over SSH) and stands for `Command Line Interface`.